-6.1.
-If a job match is successful, the Candidate will be offered a job opportunity on the Mobile Application.
+6.1 If a job match is successful, the Candidate will be offered a Job Assignment on the Mobile Application.

-6.3.
-The terms and conditions of the Employment Contract will be set out in a job agreement document, which will be uploaded on the Platform for the Candidate’s execution and submission on the Platform”.
+6.2 The terms and conditions of an Employment Contract will be set out in a job agreement document, which will be uploaded on the Platform for the Candidate’s execution and submission on the Platform.
 Please note that the Employment Contract is kept in a simple format which shall include and incorporate by reference, the detailed terms and conditions set out under Part Two of these Terms.

 6.4.
-By taking up a Job Assignment with a Customer, the Candidate agrees to be bound by the Employment Contract provided by Us.
-No other contracts or documents will be used in lieu of the Employment Contract unless agreed otherwise between Us and You.
+By taking up a Job Assignment with a Customer, the Candidate agrees to be bound by the Employment Contract and/or the Freelance Service Agreement as and whenever applicable.
+No other contracts or documents will be used in lieu of the Employment Contract and/or the Freelance Service Agreement unless agreed otherwise between Us and You.

-6.5.
-A Candidate undertaking multiple Job Assignments will have multiple Employment Contracts with Us.
+6.5 A Candidate undertaking multiple Job Assignments will have multiple Employment Contracts.
 However, each Employment Contract shall be an entire agreement on its own independent of any other Employment Contract(s) that a Candidate may have with Us.
 For the avoidance of doubt, the employment relationship between a Candidate and Us shall be determined and governed by the respective Employment Contract on a per Job Assignment basis, and not by construing the Employment Contracts in the aggregate.